kingdomseed/jhp-portfolio/memory-bank/activeContext.md

 ## Current Focus: Branding and Content Reorganization

 The current focus has shifted to updating the website's branding, messaging, and content organization according to newly defined brand guidelines.
-Having just completed the color scheme update, we now need to align all text content and page structure with the refined brand identity that emphasizes "capturing life's journey" and celebrating all moments from newborns to weddings.
+Having completed the color scheme update and homepage service card revisions, we now need to continue aligning all text content and page structure with the refined brand identity that emphasizes "capturing life's journey" and celebrating all moments from newborns to weddings.

 ## Problem Statement